 Airlines may still operate flights.
 If you made a flight-only booking and don’t want to travel, you’ll need to use the flexible booking policy of the airline to change dates.
 It won’t be possible to get a refund unless the airline cancels the flight.

 If I’m already abroad and the destination changes to amber, what should I do?

-If you have been fully vaccinated and are from England, Wales, Scotland or Northern Ireland, you will need to take a lateral flow test before you depart for home and you’ll need a PCR test on day two after you land.
+If you have been fully vaccinated, you will need to take a lateral flow test before you depart for the UK and you’ll need a PCR test on day two after you land.
 You will not need to quarantine unless you test positive for Covid-19.

 If you cannot quarantine, you will likely need to book your own flight home at a cost to yourself, unless your insurance covers this scenario – which is unlikely.
 Be prepared for inflated flight prices with the demand for flights likely to rise so that people can rush back to the UK to avoid quarantine.